knightkro/Bay-Area-Bike-Share-Springboard-Project./README.md

 The following files are of note:

 BABSreport.pdf is the final project report.

 BABSreportWithCode.pdf is the report with the r code used included.

 BABSpresentation.html is an html slide deck report of the project.

-The .rmd files are the r markdown files used to create these presentations WorkingFiles contains .rmd files and .pdf files of working code used during the project.
-Note that not all the data files used are present in this file, please contact me if you would like these.
+The .rmd files are the r markdown files used to create these presentations.

+WorkingFiles contains .rmd files and .pdf files of working code used during the project.

+Note that not all the data files used are present, please contact me if you would like these.

 Please get in touch if you have any questions.